pioneers/runtime/README.md

 As a baseline, Runtime uses the following commonly used tools that should already be installed on your machine (if you don't have these, ask the Runtime Project Manager to help you install them):

-* Python 3.7 or later: students write their student code in Python, so in order to run their code, we do need to use some Python in `executor`.
-To run Python code from C, we need to use Python's C API.
-Python's C API is notoriously unstable, and we wrote `executor` using Python 3.7 / 3.8.
+* Python 3.7 or later: we wrote `executor` using Python 3.7 / 3.8, so we only guarantee that these versions work as of now (although Python 3.6 should also work).
 * `gcc`: short for "GNU C Compiler", we use this compiler to generate executables from C source code.

 Additionally, the Raspberry Pi uses a distribution of the Linux operating system (OS) called "Raspbian", a slight variant of the extremely popular "Debian" Linux.
 We tested Runtime to work well on Linux systems, but getting it to work properly on MacOS is difficult (and it definitely does not work on Windows). **It's highly recommended that you try to install a dual boot on your computer with some distribution of Linux (preferably Debian or Ubuntu) in order to properly build and run Runtime.**